 If you delete the object cache plugin, then all external Redis-based object caching is disconnected.
 WordPress does have its own internal PHP based object caching using the db and transients, however, and this can be flushed using the GridPane Tools to clear the cache.

-Currently, GridPane uses a fork of the Till Kruss Redis Object Cache plugin.
+GridPane the Redis Object Cache plugin by Till Kruss.
 It is installed by default on all site builds, but if you happen to delete it, simply toggle Object caching OFF and then back ON again and it will be reinstalled for you.